There is a plan for the future

-In the spring of 1989 I left my parents’ home to live on the campus.
+At the age of twenty I left my parents’ home to live on the campus of the university.
 Students lived in groups.
-Newcomers had to do an interview before being admitted.
+Newcomers had to do an interview before being admitted to a dormitory.
 It was my seventh interview.
 A female student asked most of the questions.
 She seemed to be the boss.
-During the interview she said to me: “You have been warned of me during a previous interview.”
-She mentioned what had been said and the name of the student warning me.
-And indeed it had happened that way.

 Truthfulness and accuracy

 What if the facts turn out to be stranger than anything you ever imagined?
 In that case you don’t need to make up stories, not even to embellish things a bit.
 The ultimate feat of a journalist is to uncover the ultimate conspiracy and who is pulling the strings.
 And I may have done just that.

 What is truth and what is knowledge?
 What makes beliefs justified?
 Philosophers have been discussing these questions for ages.
 While our knowledge has progressed dramatically during the last 2,000 years, the philosophical questions about knowledge have more or less remained the same.

 The number of people killed under the guise of equality, freedom, nationalism and various religions might be close to a billion.
 The War to End All Wars wasn’t a success either.
 It was followed by another and even bigger war.
 But world peace may come soon.
 At least that appeared to be the message I received in December 2008.